 We understand that this graduation requirement policy represents a significant change.
 Dohn Community High School is successful because we change with the times.
 We are in a world economy now.
-Each student has to prepare for life beyond high school in ways that future generations did not have to prepare.
+Each student has to prepare for life beyond high school.

 Our graduation requirement policy is based on a national model, a new trend in high school education.
 With help from school and support from home and the student’s self-inquiry, every graduate can find his or her path to a fulfilled and financially stable future.
 This is Dohn’s mission, and our goal.